-Like vampires, zombies are great opportunists.
-So it comes as no surprise that zombie outbreaks often happen in the wake of natural disasters.
-Combine disasters with warm climates and you truly have a recipe for a major outbreak, as the following stories prove.
+Like vampires, zombies are great opportunists, so it should come as no surprise that zombism outbreaks often happen in the wake of natural disasters.
+Combine such disasters with warm climates and you truly have a recipe for a major outbreak, as the following stories prove.

-Key West, 1935: Zombie bodies prepared for disposal
+Key West; 1935: zombified corpses being prepared for disposal

-Within days, FVZA troops from all over the south converged on Key West in a variety of sea craft.
-They established a beachhead on the south side of the island and went about the process of extermination.
-It took three weeks to secure the island.
-A total of 3500 people were infected and destroyed, an enormous number considering that there was a zombie vaccine available at this time.
+Within 48 hours, FVZA troops from all over the South converged on Key West in a variety of seacraft.
+Soon after, they established a beachhead on the south side of the island and went about the process of extermination.
+It took up to three weeks to secure the entire island, wherein a total of 3500 people were infected and destroyed—an enormous number considering that there was a zombism vaccine available at the time.

 A zombie attacks a Union soldier in Vicksburg

-At the beginning of the 1890s, Hawaii found itself in a tug of war between native islanders, who wanted the islands to remain independent, and powerful sugar growers who wanted to join the United States.
+At the beginning of the 1890s, Hawaii found itself in a tug of war between native islanders who wanted the islands to remain independent, and powerful sugar growers who wanted to join the United States.
 Queen Lili'uokalani ascended to the throne in 1891 and promptly enacted a series of measures designed to weaken the influence of the sugar growers.
-However, her mind was soon occupied by different matters: in August of 1892, a zombie plague that had begun among Chinese laborers in the sugar cane fields of Oahu spread to Honolulu.
+However, her mind was soon occupied by different matters: in August of 1892, a zombic plague—which began among Chinese laborers in the sugarcane fields of Oahu—had spread to Honolulu.
 Wave after wave of zombies came staggering out of the jungle, forcing desperate islanders to board outrigger canoes and flee to neighboring islands.